MohitSuhane/MeanStackDemoApp/README.md

 https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/

 Run Configuration:-
-Once MongoDB id installed follow below steps:
+Once MongoDB is installed follow below steps:

 1. Open Cmd with admin privilages and navigate to the bin folder of MongoDB.
 2. Type Mongod, this will start your MongoDB server.